rails/rails/guides/source/getting_started.md

 default to the `Gemfile` in apps generated under JRuby.
 You can investigate all the supported runtimes at [ExecJS](https://github.com/rails/execjs#readme).

-This will fire up WEBrick, a web server distributed with Ruby by default.
+This will fire up Puma, a web server distributed with Rails by default.
 To see your application in action, open a browser window and navigate to
 <http://localhost:3000>.
 You should see the Rails default information page: